Booted Racket Tail Hummingbird Close Up

 Please review our Workshop Terms and Conditions.

 If regulatory restrictions in the hosting location prevent the workshop from running as scheduled, the workshop will be rescheduled to a future date.
-All participants must meet hosting country vacination requirements.
+All participants must meet hosting country vaccination requirements.
 No refunds or rescheduling will be allowed due to guest cancellations when the workshop is able to run following all host location regulatory restrictions.

 If regulatory restrictions in the hosting location prevent the workshop from running as scheduled, the workshop will be rescheduled to a later date.